 What’s the best refrigerator for your family?
-Check out this unbiased expert guide to buying a new refrigerator—from side-by-side models to built-ins.
+Check out this expert, unbiased new refrigerator buying guide.

-Even the most economically priced refrigerators available today have significant advantages over older models.
+Need a new refrigerator?
+What is the best refrigerator to buy?
+Fortunately, even the most economically priced refrigerators available today have significant advantages over older models.
 They’re quieter, do not require defrosting, and are infinitely more energy efficient.
-But with so many models and features available, selecting a new refrigerator can be an overwhelming task.
+But what models and features should you consider?

 When it comes to aesthetics, you will have a choice among black, white, almond, and stainless steel (or lookalike) finishes—and models that can be faced to match your cabinets.
-Consider the look of your kitchen and your other appliances, and also know that a stainless-steel refrigerator, which bears a professional appearance, could increase your home’s resale value.
-Some manufacturers now offer faux stainless-steel finishes that are easier to keep clean (fingerprints and smudges show easily on true stainless steel unless the material is given a smudge-proof finish) and sometimes come at a lower price point.
+Consider the look of your kitchen and your other appliances, and pick a finish that will compliment them.

 Regarding cost, it pays to do your homework.
-Once you know what you want, research your choices both at local appliance stores and online.
-Read consumer reports, ratings, and reviews.
+Once you know the best refrigerator type and style for your family, research your choices both at local appliance stores and online.
+For example, read consumer reports, ratings, and reviews.
 Always ask about and factor in delivery and installation expenses if you are purchasing your product locally or shipping costs if you are buying your appliance online.
 And, if you don’t mind some minor blemishes, consider purchasing a refrigerator with some small scratches or dents.
 Dealers sometimes sell products with cosmetic defects at significantly discounted prices.

-Additionally, always look for a model with a good warranty, which should cover your appliance’s parts for one year and its sealed refrigeration system for five years.
+Additionally, when seeking the best refrigerator, always look for a model with a good warranty, which should cover your appliance’s parts for one year and its sealed refrigeration system for five years.

 The most common type of refrigerator is the freestanding two-door model.
 With a top-mount unit, the freezer is at the top.
 With a bottom-mount refrigerator, the freezer is at the bottom and is typically a drawer that slides out for easy access.
 The main complaints about top-mounts are that things get lost in the back of the freezer and that the bottom refrigerator shelves are awkward to access.
 Bottom-mounts are becoming increasing popular, in part because they generally offer more space than a side-by-side model and, unlike a top-mount refrigerator, they put the most-used compartment, the refrigerator area, at a comfortable, eye-level height.